The Turning (2020 film)

 The Turning is a 2020 American gothic supernatural horror film directed by Floria Sigismondi and written by Carey W. Hayes and Chad Hayes.
 It is a modern adaptation of the 1898 ghost story The Turn of the Screw by Henry James.
 It stars Mackenzie Davis, Finn Wolfhard, Brooklynn Prince, and Joely Richardson, and follows a young governess in 1994 who is hired to watch over two children after their parents are killed.

 It entered development in March 2016, described as a passion project for Steven Spielberg, who wanted to be involved in a horror film again.
 The adaptation went through two phases of production: first as Haunted with Juan Carlos Fresnadillo attached as director, then as The Turning with Sigismondi.
 Filming took place at Killruddery House, County Wicklow, Ireland from February through April 2018.

 The Turning premiered at Los Angeles Film Festival on January 23, 2020, and was theatrically released in the United States on January 24, 2020, by Universal Pictures.
-The film received largely negative reviews from critics and was a box office disappointment, grossing only $19.4 million worldwide against a $14 million budget.
+The film was panned by critics, and was a commercial disappointment, grossing only $19.4 million worldwide against a $14 million budget.